patmllr/snib/README.md

 | `--output-only` |       | Only delete the `promptready` folder           |
 | `--help`        |       | Show this message and exit                     |

-## 👍 Rule of Thumb for Chunk Sizes
+## 👍 Rule of Thumb for Chunk Size

-Since snib chunks by characters, the following guidelines can help to estimate the chunk size:
+Since Snib chunks by characters, the following guidelines can help to estimate the chunk size:

 | Model / LLM           | Max Context (Tokens) | Recommended `--chunk-size` (Chars) | Notes                                      |
 | --------------------- | -------------------- | ---------------------------------- | ------------------------------------------ |